-Known as Mukul myrrh tree, it is a flowering plant that hails from the family, Burseraceae.
-While the shrub grows to a maximum height of 4 meters, the flowers are either red or pink in color.
+Commiphora Wighti is also Known as the Mukul myrrh tree, it is a flowering plant that hails from the family, Burseraceae.
+Its shrub grows to a maximum height of 4 metres, the flowers are either red or pink in colour.